lambe-lang/specification/README.md

 List int [1,2] : List int
 ```

-## Files are trait implementation
+## Modular system based on files

-### Simple file definition
+### File as trait

-Each file containing Lambë code is a trait implementation.
+Each file containing Lambë code is a trait definition.
 For instance
-this following code in a file named `list`:
+a file named `list` can be defined by:
 ```
 enum List a {
     data Nil